Carscafmoo/goly/README.md

   - name: The name of the goal
   - prompt: The goal's prompt
   - frequency: The goal's frequency
-  - check_in_frequency: The frequency with which to check-in on this goal
+  - check_in_frequency: The frequency with which to check-in on this goal; this is also the unit provided in detail reports
   - target: The numerical target of the goal
   - input_type: The input type of the goal
   - active: Whether the goal is currently active (Default: true)